gyihasz/greenhouse-control-vdmpp/README.md

 # A greenhouse control system modeled with the Real-Time expansion of VDM++.
 This is a University project for Modeling of Mission-Critical Systems, Aarhus University.
+It's based on the original "HomeAutomationRT" example project included in the Overture Tool.

 # Setup
 Launch Overture Tool (https://www.overturetool.org/) and set a new run configuration.